Empire State Building Observatory

 Sail to the Statue of Liberty to see the inspiring monument that has welcomed generations of immigrants to American shores

-Big league sports are back in Brooklyn thanks to this venue, where basketball’s Brooklyn Nets and hockey’s New York Islanders play.
-It’s also a great place to see a show.
+Big league sports are back in Brooklyn thanks to this venue, where basketball’s Brooklyn Nets and the New York Liberty share the space with hockey’s New York Islanders.
+It’s also a great place to see a concert.

 The New York Mets play in this cozy stadium in Flushing, Queens, whose design mimics classic ballparks of the past—such as Ebbets Field, former home of the Brooklyn Dodgers.

 Besides serving as a picture-postcard symbol of the City, the pedestrian-friendly Brooklyn Bridge provides a fun, scenic way to travel from Manhattan to Brooklyn or vice versa.

 The Staten Island Ferry isn’t just for commuters.
 It serves as a memorable, free ride for visitors too—and features views of New York Harbor and the Statue of Liberty.